 Lesson: Get off the beaten path and find your way.
 That’s where the fun and the big wins are.
 It helps to put rule #1 in place.

 Bonus life lesson: your inner child needs you

 We all have a little kid in ourselves.
 What does your inner kid need?
-If you call bullshit and say there’s no inner kid in you, then there’s one thing it needs for now and that is attention.
-If you listen closely you will hear it talking to you.
-If you’re still clueless, here’s some keywords to get the ball rolling:
+If you call bullshit and say there’s no inner kid in you, then there’s one thing it needs for now, and that is attention.
+If you listen carefully, you will hear it talking to you.
+And if you’re still clueless, here are some keywords to get the ball rolling:

-So, once again; children are awesome, and so are you.
+So, once again, children are awesome, and so are you.
 Find your inner awesomeness and inspire the people around you that lost their awesomeness as well.
-Imagine how awesome the world would be if everyone was completely in line with their childlike awesomeness.
-Fuck yeah dude, awesome!
+Imagine how awesome the world would be if everyone were completely in line with their childlike awesomeness.